Academics

 Lower School STEM

-Lower School classes, PreK-4 through 5th grade meet two times a month in the STEM Lab to participate in a hands-on, problem based, STEM lesson related to a content area they are currently studying in class.
-Teachers facilitate while students are given the opportunity to make relevant connections working collaboratively with classmates in pairs or small groups.
-Each STEM BREAK is designed to challenge the students beyond the traditional classroom setting while sparking passion and confidence in learning.
-The integration between classroom lessons and each STEM challenge creates authentic connections and develops a deeper learning for the students.
+As a special for our Lower School classes, STEM meets on a weekly rotation.
+Inside the Palmer STEM Lab, students are able to participate in hands-on, problem based, student centered lessons to help enhance classroom content.
+Students are given the opportunity to make relevant connections while working collaboratively with classmates in pairs or small groups.
+Each activity is designed to challenge the students beyond the traditional classroom setting while sparking passion and confidence in learning.
+The integration between classroom lessons and each STEM challenge creates authentic connections and develops a deeper learning for our students.

 Middle School STEM

-At the middle school level, Calvary students are immersed in activity, project, and problem-based styled curriculums integrating STEM into all content areas.
-Through formal curriculums such as Project Lead the Way (PLTW), FIRST Lego League, and Center for Education Integrating Science, Mathematics and Computing (CEISMC), our middle school students are taught the value of collaboration, critical thinking, communication, and creativity.
-STEM lessons relevant to various units of core classes are implemented throughout the school year to all middle school grades and subjects to supplement standards.
+At the middle school level, Calvary students are immersed in activities, projects, and a problem-based styled curriculum integrated through STEM electives.
+Using Project Lead The Way, a nationally recognized STEM curriculum, students are exposed to real life problems and encouraged to use the engineering design process to creatively solve them.
+Additionally, STEM lessons relevant to various units of core classes are implemented throughout the school year to all middle school subject areas to supplement standards.

 Upper School STEM

-High school students are offered a wide variety of opportunities to immerse themselves in STEM learning.
-Whether a student has previous experience in the Design and Innovation based learning promoted at the elementary and middle grade levels, or is just starting with STEM exposure, Calvary provides STEM integration throughout all high school curricula.
+High school students are offered a wide variety of opportunities to immerse themselves in STEM.
+Whether a student has previous experience in the design and innovation based learning promoted at the lower school and middle grade levels, or is just beginning their journey with STEM, Calvary provides STEM integration throughout all high school curricula.

 List of 4 items.